weaveworks/scope/site/plugins.md

 - `metadata-template-identifier` and `id` identify a particular metadata template.
 - `label` contains the label that will be used by Scope UI.
 - `dataType` specifies the type of data, this will determine how the value is displayed.
-Possible values for this attribute are: number, ip, and datetime.
+Possible values for this attribute are: "number", "ip", "datetime" and "" for strings.
 - `priority` is a floating point value used to decide the display ordering (lower values are displayed before higher ones).
 If it is omitted the UI display the value as last.
 - `from` indicates where to look for the metadata.
 The possible values are:
  - `latest`